 Only three-point harness

 These standard high chairs all feature the ability to fold up and easily store in a small apartment or home when not in use.
-These chairs all lack the safety features for fully upright positioning and foot support and are not developmentally appropriate for toddlers.
+These chairs lack the safety features for fully upright positioning and foot support and are not developmentally appropriate for toddlers.

 Quick, simple fold design